 - Task 2: Deliver a Message Between the Library Components

 - Task 3: Insert a Slider to Filter Data

 - Task 4: Use Text Field in the Configuration Panel to Change Property Value

 To perform this track, you should have a JDashboard license for Designer.
+In the meantime, JDashboard is in maintenance mode, and we will not be adding new features to it.
 If you need more information, contact Customer Service.

 First, we create two library components, including a table and a chart.

 - Select Logi Report Designer in the Logi Report folder on the Start menu to open Designer.